 XYZ Atlas is an interactive public art project where people’s emotional experiences can be documented and mapped.

-XYZ Atlas began with a survey asking people to locate where they had emotional experiences that create the meaning in their lives, such as “where have you faced your own mortality?”
+XYZ Atlas began in 2013 with a survey asking people to locate where they had emotional experiences that create the meaning in their lives, such as “where have you faced your own mortality?”

 People answered with a location, and often a story.
 To the question “Where were you struck by love?”
 My favorite answer was, “Where didn’t I fall in love?
 Zilker Park in downtown Austin, on a quilt in the middle of the park.
 With snacks.
 Snacks help love happen.”
 For the question “Where did you feel utter disgust?”
 The respondent explained: “It was where I watched a man strike his child.”